What Are Macros and How Do I Track Them

 Both are at the same calorie level.
 But Person B will preserve significantly more muscle during fat loss, look leaner at the same body weight, and likely feel fuller throughout the day.

 Protein is the critical macro.
 It's the one most people under-eat, and it's the one with the biggest impact on body composition.
+Use the Protein Calculator to find your exact daily target.

 How to Calculate Your Macro Targets

-Macro targets are personal — they depend on your weight, height, age, activity level, and goal.
+Macro targets are personal, they depend on your weight, height, age, activity level, and goal.
 The calculation follows these steps:

 Step 1: Find your TDEE (Total Daily Energy Expenditure)